 Poems about friendship can be such a great reminder about who’s really important in your life.

-You felt like you had someone who was FINALLY on your side, and who you could actually relate to.
+You felt like you had someone who was FINALLY in your corner, and who you could actually relate to.

 I’ve been there so many times!
 I would have “frien-emies,” people who would be great one day, and then the next, there was a distance for no reason.
 It was tiring.

-But now I am SO blessed to have friends who truly care, and look out for me.
-And if you have that too, then these might be some kind and thoughtful friendship poems to send their way. ❤️
+But now I am so blessed to have ride-or-die BFFs who truly care, and look out for me.
+And if you have that too, then these might be some kind and thoughtful friendship poems to reflect on, send their way, and connect over. ❤️

 “Wherever I am, there’s always Pooh,